frimppa/DockerCompose/README.md

 if you want to run only one docker container without compose-file, you can move into the specific folder that you want to run and type "docker build . -t "insert your tagname" "

+If you make changes to code, you have to update the images that compose is using with "docker build".
+After this you have to do "docker-compose up -d" again so the updates will flow to it too.